 Initial Rent, Bond and Fee

-On signing the Tenancy Agreement the new tenant is asked to deposit to our Trust Account the initial rent, bond and fee as detailed in the agreement.
-We usually require the first 1-2 weeks rent to be paid in advance together with three weeks rent as bond and also our letting fee which is one weeks rent plus GST.
-That’s a total of 5-6 weeks rent plus the GST on our fee.
+On signing the Tenancy Agreement, the new tenant is asked to deposit to our Trust Account, the initial rent plus the bond.
+We usually require the first 1-2 weeks rent to be paid in advance together with three weeks rent as bond.
+That’s a total of 4-5 weeks rent, overall.

-We make it a condition of all our Tenancy Agreements that these initial sums be received in full (including a fully signed bond transfer form where applicable) by the agreed time and date of possession.
-This means that should the funds not be paid or the signed bond transfer not be received then the Tenancy Agreement will automatically become null and void and any part funds that may have been paid to us will be returned to the tenant in full.
+We make it a condition of all our Tenancy Agreements that these initial sums be received in full by the agreed time and date of possession.
+This means that should the funds not be paid then the Tenancy Agreement will automatically become null and void and any part funds that may have been paid to us will be returned to the tenant in full.

 On-Going Rent Payment Facilities

 The most common arrangement that we make with tenants for the on-going payment of rent is by Automatic Payment through the tenant’s bank.
 At the time of signing the Tenancy Agreement we also have the tenant complete the Automatic Payment form which we then lodge with their bank.
-Some tenants prefer however to make their rent payments by telephone or internet banking and in certain cases we can make arrangements with WINZ for the direct payment of rent from Social Welfare benefits.
-We do not offer any direct debit or ‘eftpos’ facilities.
+In certain cases we can make arrangements with WINZ for the direct payment of rent from Social Welfare benefits.
+We do offer ‘eftpos’ facilities for tenants to make their initial payments and water usage payments.

 When the tenancy comes to an end, we will carry out a final inspection of the property and authorise the release of the bond or request that amounts be withheld.
 Bond may be withheld if the tenant leaves the property without fully paying up their rent, or if cleaning, gardening or repairs to damage is required.